 How often will I have to complete a VAT return?

 VAT returns must be filed online and must normally be submitted every quarter, along with any payment due to HMRC no later than 7 days after the end of the month following the period end.
 Blank returns are made available online well before the period end so there is ample time to complete and file them by the due date.
-Make returns and payments on time because extensive legislation exists to levy penalties on defaulters.
-Businesses with regular repayments may make monthly returns.
+Make returns and payments on time because there are penalties for late filing and/ or late payment.
+It will usually be prefereable to register to pay by direct debit as that allows a further three working days for payment, and it reduces the risk that payments are overlooked.
+Businesses with regular repayments may make monthly returns to ease their cash flow.
 Those using the Annual Accounting Scheme need make only one return per year, which has to be submitted two months after the end of the scheme year.
+Payments of VAT under the annual accounting scheme are made monthly by direct debit.

 We would be pleased to advise you what records you need to keep to complete the VAT return.